 The proposed use is an unusual and reasonable use of land situated within the State Land Use Agricultural District and would promote the effectiveness and objectives of the State Land Use Law and Regulations and Chapter 205, HRS, as amended.
 In recognizing that lands within agricultural district might not be best suited for agricultural activities and yet classified as such, and in recognition that certain types of uses might not be strictly agricultural in nature, yet reasonable in such districts, the legislature has provided for the Special Permit process to allow certain unusual and reasonable uses within the Agricultural district.
-The project site consists of two properties totaling 4 acres in size that is situated within the County's Agricultural (A-1a) zoned district, although it is not currently being used for agricultural purposes.
+The property is 18,000 square feet in size and is rectangular in shape, which is situated within the County's Agricultural (A-1a) zoned district, although it is not currently being used for agricultural purposes.
 The proposed bed and breakfast operation will be subordinate and incidental to the principal use of the residence and will not diminish the potential for any future agricultural activity on the property.
 Therefore, the subject request is considered an unusual and reasonable use of agricultural land.